Potbelly Sandwich Shop

-Potbelly Corporation, more commonly known as Potbelly Sandwich Shop or Potbelly Sandwich Works, is a publicly traded American fast-casual restaurant chain that focuses on submarine sandwiches and milkshakes.
+Potbelly Sandwich Shop, also known as Potbelly Sandwich Works, is an American fast-casual restaurant chain with over 400 locations that focuses on submarine sandwiches and milkshakes.
+It is owned by RaceTrac.

 Potbelly was founded in 1977 in Chicago, and its name refers to the potbelly stove.
-Potbelly's menu features a variety of sandwiches, many served hot, and the menu includes soup, shakes, smoothies, potato chips, and cookies.
+Potbelly offers sandwiches, many served hot, and soup, shakes, smoothies, potato chips, and cookies.
 Some locations formerly presented live music from local musicians during the lunch hours.